Last Updated: December 1st, 2023

 Again, consult a lawyer and your insurance agent — and a marriage counselor.
 But that said, for a non-legal but informed viewpoint, Professor Taylor doesn’t think you’ll have much of a legal leg to stand on.

-“It’s the insured individual’s responsibility, duty and right to name the beneficiary they choose and it is just presumed that the name listed is the name they wanted,” he says.
-“Generally, the only way to have it changed is to also prove that the beneficiary was changed to someone else under duress or coercion, which is very challenging to do.”
+“It’s the insured individual’s responsibility, duty, and right to name the beneficiary they choose, and it is just presumed that the name listed is the name they wanted,” he says.
+“Generally, the only way to have it changed is also to prove that the beneficiary was changed to someone else under duress or coercion, which is very challenging.”

-For the rest of us, if you haven’t looked at your insurance documentation, you just might want to check that out and make sure everything’s accurate and up to snuff.
-Hopefully, everyone reading this is in good shape, however.
-I’d hate to think of anyone, on account of something I’ve written, sleeping in the garage tonight.
+For the rest of us, if you haven’t looked at your insurance documentation, you might want to check that out and ensure everything’s accurate and up to snuff.
+Hopefully, everyone reading this is in good shape.
+However, I’d hate to think of anyone, on account of something I’ve written, sleeping in the garage tonight.